 They are a vital component for normalizing the lipids (oils) in our skin.

-Your top layer of skin is made up of a layer of keratinized cells that are bound by both lipids (oil) and water (bilayers).
-A skin that lacks lipids appears dull, coarse, and inflexible, in severe cases skin conditions such as eczema and dermatitis become apparent.
+Your top layer of skin is made up of a layer of keratinized cells bound by lipids (oil) and water (bilayers).
+A skin that lacks lipids appears dull, coarse, and inflexible, in severe cases, skin conditions such as eczema and dermatitis become apparent.

-Superficially fatty acids keep the lipid matrix balanced, this maintains the integrity of the barrier of the skin.
+Superficially fatty acids keep the lipid matrix balanced; this maintains the integrity of the skin barrier.

-Essential Fatty Acids are an essential component of your cell walls, they ensure the flexibility of the cells which gives your skin its smoothness, which is why they are so important for skin health.
+Essential Fatty Acids are an essential component of your cell walls; they ensure the cells’ flexibility, which gives your skin its smoothness, which is why they are so important for skin health.

-They give protection from the environment by forming a protective film on the surface, known as your barrier function.
+They protect the environment by forming a protective film on the surface, known as your barrier function.
 This protective coat prevents the skin’s surface from coming into contact with allergens, thereby reducing the chance of sensitivity.

 They prevent dehydration

-Lipids play a key role in keeping skin hydrated, in formulas their role is to regulate membrane fluidity, binding water to the tissues of the skin.
+Lipids play a key role in keeping skin hydrated, in formulas their role is to regulate membrane fluidity, binding water to the skin tissues.

-The research found when essential fatty acids are applied topically, they are metabolised by the skin.
+The research found when essential fatty acids are applied topically; the skin metabolises them.

-The resulting free fatty acids incorporated into the lipids make up the protective barrier, whilst also decreasing the evaporation of water from the skin.
+The resulting free fatty acids incorporated into the lipids make up the protective barrier while decreasing water evaporation from the skin.

-Our acid mantle has a high content of free fatty acids, this mantle prevents the penetration of foreign bodies, which brings us back to the importance of external and internal application of EFA’s.
+Our acid mantle has a high content of free fatty acids; this mantle prevents foreign bodies’ penetration, bringing us back to the importance of EFA’s external and internal application.